buildfail/scratch-profiling/README.md

 strings from the .asar file (in the file 1.bundle.js, contained within the .asar), found using the asar_investigate.py script.

+The total size for the heap dump for index.html appears to be roughly 50MB.

 # To Do

 * Investigate ASAR contents